robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 -   udp

 <br>
-In order to insert other parameters into the connection string, you have to follow the syntax below:
+In order to insert other parameters into the connection string, you have to follow the syntax below:<br>

 ```
 connection_base_string+parameter_name.parameter_value
 ```